The onesie he wore home from the hospital.

 The baby blanket that soothed away the tears.

 Parents yearn to store baby clothing in the hopes that one day their little angel might have an angel of their own, or sometimes they may just want to keep it around long enough for the second brother to wear.

-Given the emotional connections inherent for parents, it can be challenging to decide what to keep, and when you have chosen those special pieces, how to store them safely for posterity.
+Given the emotional connections inherent for parents, it can be challenging to decide what baby clothes to keep, and when you have chosen those special pieces, how to store baby clothes safely for posterity.
 Here are some tips offered by experts.

-First, doublecheck that they don’t have visible stains and will not quickly go out of style if you intend to pass them on to a future sibling.
+First, double check that they don’t have visible stains and will not quickly go out of style if you intend to pass them on to a sibling for future use.
 Use the “aha” test, said Lauren Williams, owner of Casual Uncluttering in Woodinville, WA.

 “Make sure it sparks a fierce response,” Williams said, such as the first piece that Grandma made or the church outfit that made his eyes sparkle.

 2. Prepare the Clothing.

 Always wash and thoroughly dry or dry clean each piece, since unseen stains can come to the surface once they’ve been stored, and then wrap clothing in acid-free archival tissue paper.